7 must-see travel hotspots of 2017

-The 35th America's Cup comes to this British Overseas Territory in May and June 2017, with an 11-acre America's Cup Village opening in January 2017 and a boating-mad populace of 60,000 eager to show off their lovely, isolated, beach-fringed volcanic island to the world.
+The 35th America's Cup comes to Bermuda, a British Overseas Territory, in May and June 2017, with an 11-acre America's Cup Village opening in January 2017 and a boating-mad populace of 60,000 eager to show off their lovely, isolated, beach-fringed volcanic island to the world.
 Located two hours by air from New York City (640 miles east of North Carolina), Bermuda is an ideal spot for the yachting race with its crystal-blue waters and consistent winds.
 It's also an intriguing place to visit, where travelers see pink-sand beaches and crystal caves.

 Canada celebrates its 150th birthday in 2017 with festivities all year in the capital city of Ottawa.
 The celebration began with the lighting of a cauldron at Ottawa City Hall on New Year's Eve, continues with a Stanley Cup festival and downhill ice-skating world championships in March, and climaxes on Canada Day (July 1) with fireworks and other events to commemorate the anniversary.
 You might even bump into the popular young prime minister, Justin Trudeau, who's as cool as the Canadian climate.

 The crime rate is also low, the air is clean, the people friendly, the alpine lakes stunning, the resorts remarkable, the mountains magnificent and the trains famously on time.
 Oh, and the cheeses and chocolates are amazing.
 No wonder Switzerland is a hotspot now more than ever.
-New in 2017: the Gotthard Tunnel, the world's longest rail tunnel (35 miles), with trains zipping between Zurich and Lugano at up to 155 mph.
+New in Switzerland in 2017: the Gotthard Tunnel, the world's longest rail tunnel (35 miles), with trains zipping between Zurich and Lugano at up to 155 mph.

-U.S. Virgin Islands
+6. U.S. Virgin Islands

 This Caribbean archipelago will celebrate its Transfer Centennial in 2017, 100 years after the islands were transferred from Danish to U.S. governance.
 Daily events are planned during centennial week (March 27 – April 2), including parades and gala balls on all three major islands (St. Thomas, St. John, St. Croix), and centennial concerts and fairs are scheduled throughout the year.
 Besides this hoopla, the USVI has three national parks, splendid beaches and great snorkeling.